opensoars/f_/readme.md

   - Fixing unexpected behaviour
   - Complete documentation

-Till we can finaly launch the product.
+Now we can finaly launch the product.

 ### API